 I began reading the series shortly after the first book was available on Kindle.
 With nearly every book after that, I listened to it through Audible.

-Before the eighth book in the series, Armageddon came out on August 8, I pre-purchased the Kindle version.
+Before the eighth book in the series, Armageddon, came out on August 8, and I pre-purchased the Kindle version.
 The Audible version will not be available until sometime later next month.
 I didn’t want to wait for the Audible version.

 As soon as I began reading it, I felt lost.
-There were things going on that made no sense to me.
+Things were going on that made no sense to me.
 It was as though I had missed a book in the series.
 The thing is, I hadn’t.
 I listened to the seventh book in the series, Renegades.
-Why then was I reading about events that somehow took place between book 7 and book 8?
+Why then was I reading about events that somehow took place between book seven and book eight?
 I was a member of the Expeditionary Force By Craig Alanson Facebook group.
 I began scrolling down in the group’s posts and discovered I needed to first listen to Homefront, an audio drama based on the Expeditionary Force universe.